return to homepage

 Remedy:

-unhappy baby It's the feeling of counter pressure on the gums that helps to relieve some of the discomfort, hence all of the chewing.
-Be sure to have plenty of teething items available to your twins.
+It's the feeling of counter pressure on the gums that helps to relieve some of the discomfort, hence all of the chewing.
+Be sure to have plenty of teething items available for your twins.
 Things like teething rings, which can be refrigerated, are great.
 Many parents have also found a cold, wet washcloth a handy alternative for gnawing on.
 You may want to keep a stock of clean, cold teething toys in the fridge or freezer.
-When you find yourself dealing with both twins at the same time, it's good to have plenty of supplies.
+When you find yourself dealing with both twins at the same time, it's always good to have plenty of supplies!

-Extra fussiness and crankiness.
 We know that teething is painful.
 Even adults get cranky when they are in pain.
 So, it's no wonder this particular sign will show itself in varying degrees with teething children.
-You can usually bank on it being caused by teething when it is accompanied by the other symptoms listed here, but don’t forget to consult the pediatrician when in doubt.
+You can usually bank on it being caused by teething when it is accompanied by the other symptoms listed here, but don’t forget to consult the pediatrician when in doubt to rule out any other ailment.

 Remedy:

 Depending on how fussy your child is, you may want to first try a homeopathic remedy.
-Hylands Teething Tablets are 100% natural...These are a popular choice with parents and great for teethers.
-Another option is to use a numbing gel on the gums.
-And finally, dosing with children's *Tylenol or Motrin may be necessary.
+Hylands Teething Tablets are 100% natural...These are a popular choice with parents and great for teethers, but consult your pediatrician first.
+Another option is to use a numbing gel on the gums, however they tend to wear off quickly.
+And finally, dosing with children's *Tylenol or Motrin may be necessary and the most effective in soothing teething babies.

-Refusal of food.
-Many teethers are still taking a bottle or breastfeeding.
+Many twin teethers are still taking a bottle or breastfeeding.
 Sometimes the act of sucking can intensify the pain of teething and thus, the child will refuse bottle and/or breast.
+Additionally, a loss of appetite is common when experiencing discomfort.

 Remedy: